dnsimple/dnsimple-support/content/articles/changing-whois-contact.md

 ---
-meta: How to change the contact information displayed in the WHOIS for a domain.
 title: Changing WHOIS information
 excerpt: How to change the contact information displayed in the WHOIS for a domain.
 categories: